 Dr. Barnard suggests trying these supplements to help fight Migraines under consultation with your own Doctor of course:

-He says fresh here, but I don’t know how to get fresh powder?
+He says to use fresh, but I don’t know how to get fresh powder?

 I prefer to either grate a tablespoon or slice it up and drink it as a tea in hot water.